 Russia Keeps Two Missile Carriers In Black Sea

-(MENAFN- UkrinForm) As of 06:00 on Tuesday, August 6, there were two Russian Kalibr cruise missile carriers in the Black Sea, with a total salvo of eight missiles.
+(MENAFN- UkrinForm) As of Friday morning, two Russian Kalibr cruise missile carriers were observed in the Black Sea, with a total salvo of eight missiles.

-The Ukrainian Navy's press service reported this on facebook , according to Ukrinform.
+The Ukrainian Navy's press service reported this on Telegram , according to Ukrinform.

+“In the Black Sea, there are two enemy warships, which are Kalibr cruise missile carriers with a total salvo of up to eight missiles,” the report says.

 Read also: